apache/cassandra-java-driver/manual/core/metadata/node/README.md

 Version dseVersion = (rawDseVersion == null) ? null : (Version) rawDseVersion;
 ```

+### Notifications

 If you need to follow node state changes, you don't need to poll the metadata manually; instead,
-you can register a listener to get notified when changes occur:
+you can register one or more listeners to get notified when changes occur:

 ```java
 NodeStateListener listener =